22nd Annual Wade House Civil War Weekend

-In commemoration of the 150th anniversary of the Civil War, Wade House will turn back the clock to the spring and summer of 1861 to re-enact the initial clashes between Union and Confederate forces in Missouri during the historic site's 21st Annual Civil War Weekend Saturday and Sunday, September 24-25.
+In our continuing commemoration of the 150th anniversary of the Civil War, Wade House will turn back the clock to August 1862 and the opening engagement of the Second Battle of Bull Run, Brawner's Farm, during the historic site's 22nd Annual Civil War Weekend Saturday and Sunday, September 29-30.
 The largest single event that the Wisconsin Historical Society presents brings hundreds of Civil War re-enactors to the site for a two-day encampment and battle re-enactment.

 A special guest will be President Abraham Lincoln (portrayed by popular re-enactor Fritz Klein).
-Listen as Lincoln provides insight on the situation in Missouri and elsewhere as things deteriorate into war during the summer of 1861, thoughts on how to preserve the Union, and perspective on the perils that lie ahead.
-From 3 to 4 pm each day, Lincoln will be available for autographs and photographs.
+Listen as Lincoln provides insight on the status of the war in August 1862, thoughts on how to preserve the Union, and perspective on the perils that lie ahead.
+From 3 to 5 pm each day, Lincoln will be available for autographs, handshakes and photographs.